 ON THIS PAGE: You will read about the scientific research being done to learn more about this type of cancer and how to treat it.
 Use the menu to see other pages.

-Doctors are working to learn more about ovarian, fallopian tube, and peritoneal cancer.
-They are looking for ways to prevent them, as well as looking for the best ways to treat them and provide care to people diagnosed with these diseases.
+Doctors are working to learn more about ovarian/fallopian tube cancer.
+They are looking for ways to prevent these cancers, as well as looking for the best ways to treat them and provide care to people diagnosed with these diseases.
 The following areas of research may include new options for patients through clinical trials.
 Most ovarian cancer trials now include patients with fallopian tube and peritoneal cancers.
 Always talk with your doctor about the best diagnostic and treatment options for you.

 Immunotherapy.
-Immunotherapy is usually designed to boost the body’s natural defenses to fight a cancer.
+Immunotherapy is a systemic therapy designed to boost the body’s natural defenses to fight a cancer.
 It uses materials made either by the body or in a laboratory to bolster, target, or restore immune system function.
 Researchers are examining whether drugs called checkpoint inhibitors may boost the immune system's ability to destroy cancer cells.
 Drugs in this category target PD-1, PD-L1, and CTLA4.
 They have been shown to shrink tumors in other types of cancer, such as melanoma and some lung cancers, and have had some effectiveness for ovarian/fallopian tube cancer.

 Looking for More About the Latest Research?

-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
+- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

-Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
-Please note this link takes you to a separate ASCO website.
+- Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
+Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
-It offers guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
-You may use the menu to choose a different section to continue reading in this guide.
+It offers some guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
+Use the menu to choose a different section to read in this guide.